theowright2017/flight-info-full-stack-react-node/README.md

 To seed the database, use the following steps:

-  1)  Download the attached CSV file to your Desktop  --   flighdata_B copy.csv
+  1)  Clone the repo, move the following file to your Desktop  --   flighdata_B copy.csv

   2)  Be sure to have MongoDb installed, run the Mongod server